|

 Frequently Asked Questions

-What's the difference between CityRace and Race/LA?
-Race/LA is a day-long, citywide event for teams of two, based loosely on The Amazing Race.
+Race/LA, held once or twice yearly, is a day-long, citywide event for teams of two, based loosely on The Amazing Race.

 CityRace clues focus more on using brainpower, research and puzzle-solving skills whereas the clues in Race/LA often involve more navigation around the city and physical activities.